11 Subtle Traits Of An Untrustworthy Person, According To Psychology

 8. They blame others for their mistakes

-Untrustworthy people don't accept responsibility for their mistakes.
+Untrustworthy people don't accept responsibility for their mistakes, even if there's evidence that proves they are in the wrong.
 They blame others for things they've done wrong, which tends to alienate them from people.
 They're quick to find reasons that their actions aren't actually their fault, and they don't hesitate to twist facts to fit their narrative.

 They have a tendency to project their feelings and behaviors onto other people.
 In psychological terms, defensive projection can be defined as the act of attributing one's own insecurities to other people as a self-protective measure.
 Admitting wrong-doing can cause deep discomfort, which is why untrustworthy people blame others for mistakes they've made.